pedy/fsHackathon/README.md

 *Security Notice:* DO NOT PUSH THIS PROJECT TO PUBLIC WEB!
 THIS README HAS THE TOKENS!

+This has been initiated using this tutorial: https://www.devdungeon.com/content/make-discord-bot-python

 Server: FSHCK

 Client ID: 540773320724054024